 Remains of the Chris Greene

 Built in 1923 for the Cincinnati-Huntington trade.
 Captained by Gordon Greene until his death in 1927 then his son Captain Tom Greene (for whom the boat was named) took command.
 He ran the Cincinnati-Pomeroy-Charleston run with the Chris Greene as partner.
 Famous for two races with Betsy Ann (won both) in 1929 & 1930.
 Entered Cincinnati-Louisville trade from 1931 until 1947.
-In 1936 the passenger cabin was removed to make space for automobiles.
-Sold to Evansville, Ind.
+In 1936 the passenger cabin had been removed to make space for automobiles.
+In 1947 it went out of service as stated above.
+It was sold to Evansville, Ind.
 Commercial Barge Line who had plans to convert her to a triple-deck auto carrier but never did.
-Bought by Walter Boat Yard, Paducah, Ky., and converted into a landing boat with offices.
+It was then bought by Walter Boat Yard, Paducah, Ky., and converted into a landing boat with offices.
+It eventually was returned to Melbourne, KY. and dismantled for scrap.

 These are not postcards